Mark Donohue: Trans-Am

 Penske and Donohue did not stop acid-dipping after this, however.
 Continuing the practice of reducing weight allowed them to place weights of certain sizes strategically in specific locations within the car, thus helping to balance the car while being driven on the limit.
 Acid-dipping car bodies was prevalent with competing Trans-Am teams also.

 They continued to use the "lightweight" car in 1968, at the Sebring 12-hour race.
 They changed the grille and taillight to the 1968 model, and then painted both cars identically.
 They sent the legal weight car through the technical inspection with the number 15 and again with the number 16 on it.
 Then they put both cars in the race, number 15 and 16, one car being 250 pounds lighter.
-They won the race, finished third overall, and went on to win 10 out of 13 races that year.
+They won their class in the race, finishing third overall, and went on to win 10 out of 13 races that year.

 They also acid-dipped the body on the Camaro and had to caution people not to lean against it, for fear it would dent.
 The lightweight car was featured on an episode of Dream Car Garage on Speed TV in 2005.

-In 1970 new Javelin team owner Roger Penske and driver Mark Donohue would breathe new life into the AMC team.
+In 1970 new Javelin team owner Roger Penske and driver Mark Donohue breathed new life into the AMC team.
 Donohue drove the Javelin to three victories, with AMC finishing second overall in the Manufacturers' Championship.
 In 1971, of the ten races that the Over 2.5L Class cars participated in, Donohue won seven of them, including the final six races in a row, with AMC winning the Manufacturers' championship for the first time ever.
 In the final race of the season, Javelins finished in first, second and third place, with George Follmer becoming the only other Javelin driver to win besides Donohue.